pfirsich/theshoemaker/posts/why-is-there-no-invisible-database.md

 There are also some other small changes in this snippet.
 To inject the allocator, we used the standard library types from the `std::pmr` (polymorphic memory resource) namespace.
 Also of course we need some object that represents the database server, `server`, which we need to pass into the `SyncedMemoryRegion`.
 Where it comes from, how we connect and anything like that is not important for our sketch.
 The `getObject` factory function either creates the vector on the heap, inside the memory region or returns the instance, if an object with that name is already in the region.
 It was already like that in the first sketch, but it should be mentioned that the vector itself must not live on the stack, or it would not be synchronized properly (duh).

-Additionally because we can track memory accesses already, we can do cool things like asserting when the memory is accessed without the region being locked, because sometimes that's the only way they're gonna learn.
+Additionally because we can track memory accesses already, we can do cool things like `assert`ing when the memory is accessed without the region being locked, because sometimes that's the only way they're gonna learn.

 Note that it's very easy to be less than extremely careful here and use the wrong allocator by accident.
 For example like this: